 For omnidirectional light, measurements in a minimum of three vertical planes, preferably including and equidistant from the reference vertical plane or datum (e.g. with horizontal angle X = -120˚, X =0˚, X = +120˚), should result in graphs of the vertical profiles plotted between the points where the intensity falls below 1% of maximum.

 For sector light, at least one vertical profile per sector should be measured, one of which should be measured at the position of the 10th percentile of the intensity of the horizontal profile measured within the sector.
-The vetical profiles should be plotted between the points where the intensity falls below 1% of the maximum.
+The vertical profiles should be plotted between the points where the intensity falls below 1% of the maximum.

-For directional light, measurement should be taken in the vetical plane with X=0˚ and the vertical profile should be plotted between the points where the intensity falls below 1% of the maximum.
+For directional light, measurement should be taken in the vertical plane with X=0˚ and the vertical profile should be plotted between the points where the intensity falls below 1% of the maximum.

 For rotating light, measurement should be taken in the vetical plane at the horizotal point where the peak intensity of the individual beam lies and the vertical profile should be plotted between the points where the intensity falls below 1% of the maximum.
 The results of all beams should be shown.